Joseph H. Plumb Memorial Library

 Preschool, Toddler, and pre-Toddler Storytime Information Sheet

-- Plumb Library Storytimes are a fun mix of interactive book read-alouds, finger plays, action rhymes, puppets, music, games, crafts, and snack.
-(We recognize food allergies and will offer safe snack for all.)
+- Plumb Library Storytimes are a fun mix of interactive book read-alouds, finger plays, action rhymes, puppets, music, games, crafts, and snack, if approved by caregivers.

 - Storytimes are offed for Rochester children ages 9 months – 5 years old: Preschoolers (ages 3-5); Toddlers (ages 2-3); and PreToddlers (ages 9-24 months).

 - Rochester residents are registered first.
 If space is available, children from other towns are welcome.

 - Storytime utilizes the “Every Child Ready to Read” program which focuses on the 5 skills that children will need to help them learn to read: Singing, Talking, Reading, Playing, and Writing.